akanass/upload-file-with-chunks/README.md

 It is an implementation of the ["@akanass/rx-file-upload"](https://github.com/akanass/rx-file-upload) library for the client part and of the ["fastify-multipart"](https://github.com/fastify/fastify-multipart) pluglin for the server part in [NestJS](https://github.com/nestjs/nest).

+**NOTE: You must have a recent browser that supports `ESM modules` in order to run the application.**

 ## Installation

 ```bash